PostHog/mcp/typescript/src/tools/README.md

 - Use `context.api` to make API calls
 - Add helpful information like URLs to responses
 - Handle errors gracefully with descriptive messages
+- Include annotations to hint at tool behavior (see below)

 ### 3. Add Tool Definition (`schema/tool-definitions.json`)